awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    For more information, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. For **User data**, you can specify user data to configure an instance during launch, or to run a configuration script after the instance starts\.
+1. For **User data**, you can add shell scripts and cloud\-init directives to customize an instance at launch\.
+For more information, see [Run commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+**Note**
+Running scripts at launch adds to the amount of time it takes for an instance to be ready for use\.
+However, you can allow extra time for the scripts to complete before the instance enters the `InService` state by adding a lifecycle hook to the Auto Scaling group\.
+For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.

 1. Choose **Create launch template**\.